ApryseSDK/pdftron-react-native/README.md

 ```

 ##### continuousAnnotationEditing
-bool, optional, default to true
+bool, optional, defaults to true

-If true, the active annotation creation tool will revert to the "pan tool" after an annotation is created.
-If false, it will remain in the current annotation creation tool.
+If true, the active annotation creation tool will remain in the current annotation creation tool.
+Otherwise, it will revert to the "pan tool" after an annotation is created.

 ```js
 <DocumentView